 - teach about communication in serious illness (understanding the illness experience, breaking bad news, communicating across cultural barriers, family meetings, and communication about goals of care);

-- develop strategies to manage end-of-life pain and effectively communicate with patients and their families in end-of-life care; and
+- develop strategies to manage pain and other symptoms and sources of suffering.

 Who Should Attend?

 PCEP is designed for physician and nurse educators who wish to enhance their skills in clinical practice, teaching, and program development in palliative care and who have, or wish to develop, a leadership role at their institution.
 In addition, educators, hospital administrators, mental health clinicians, pharmacists, and physician assistants are also encouraged to attend.

 "Thank you for a truly transformative experience that I (and, clearly, many others) had through PCEP.
 Those were certainly the best two weeks of education (in the broadest sense of the word) I've ever had, which is saying a lot, given how many years I went to school."